In-Person or Online: Which Biotech Master’s Degree?

 • Weekly online assignments with hard deadlines

-Different Students, Interactions, and Experiences
+Students, Interactions, and Experiences: In-person vs. Online

 Fixed Student Cohorts